decentraland/decentraland-rpc/docs/scripts/common-patterns.md

 })
 ```

 By design, each call to `addEventListener` for the same event will only create a single subscription on the Component's side.
-Multiple listeners can be added for a single event, this means that calling `removeEventListener` will stop the System from receiving updates for a given event **only when all listeners are removed**.
-Lastly, removing all event listeners belonging to a single System will keep the rest of the listeners intact, this means that multiple Systems (or modules) can safely subscribe to the same event.
+Multiple listeners can be added for a single event, this means that calling `removeEventListener` will stop the Script from receiving updates for a given event **only when all listeners are removed**.
+Lastly, removing all event listeners belonging to a single Script will keep the rest of the listeners intact, this means that multiple Scripts (or modules) can safely subscribe to the same event.